Where Stanislavski Meets Fanon.

 ACTING AS POLITICAL EXPRESSION

 Inspired by director/filmmaker Jack Garfein’s notion of acting as a method of survival, the Living Theater and the Black Arts Movement’s emphasis on the conscientiousness of an actor — the Kangalee Method is a way of reclaiming individual power from system’s that seek to oppress.
-This vision of acting combines the psychological realism and emotional truth of Stanislavsky with the radical decolonialist politics of Frantz Fanon: liberation at all costs.
+This vision of acting combines the psychological realism and emotional truth of Stanislavski with the radical decolonialist politics of Frantz Fanon: liberation at all costs.
 The actor should be as aggressive in their pursuit of catharsis as an oppressed people are in their rebellion against enslavement.
 This passion is not hysterical, it is a focused obsession, a force of nature transmitted.
 It is like the intensity between two dueling musicians, singers harmonizing or dancers helping each other twirl in the air.
 It is the honesty, sanctity and gravity of the downbeat of a drum.

 This marriage of ideas and methods is to make the actor aware of themselves as social beings, politically viable as avatars of revolutionary change and liberation; appreciate their involvement in public works (the minute you perform for a spectator you are providing community service), aware of their responsibility to society and their pact that they have made to illuminate the human condition in all its forms.